Nish-19/SB3-tutorial/README.md

 # SB3-tutorial

 This repository contains code for the tutorial on using Stable Baselines 3 for creating custom environments and custom policies.
+A blog on the problem statement and the MDP formulation can be found at - https://nish-19.github.io/posts/2023/12/blog-post-6/.

 ## Contents